Bifurcations of Clifford tori in ellipsoids: Introduction

+We remark that the round sphere $\Ss^3_1$ also contains many immersed minimal tori that are \emph{not} $\S^1$-invariant.
+In fact, Hitchin~\cite{hitchin} discovered an explicit correspondence between immersed minimal tori in $\Ss^3_1$ and ``spectral data'', which are certain hyperelliptic curves endowed with a line bundle and two meromorphic differentials with integer periods.
+Using this correspondence and integrable systems techniques, relatively explicit examples of such tori in $\Ss^3_1$ were produced by Carberry~\cite{carberry}.

 Beyond ellipsoidal deformations, there are other natural families of deformations of the round $\Ss^3$ that retain several minimal surfaces, and are hence well-suited for the bifurcation approach put forth in this paper.
 For instance, Berger spheres $\Ss^3(\tau)$, $\tau>0$, are homogeneous deformations of the round sphere $\Ss^3(1)$ obtained scaling the Hopf circles $\S^1\to \Ss^3\to \C P^1$ by $\tau>0$.
 Their isometry group $\mathsf U(2)$ contains a torus $\T^2$ that acts by cohomogeneity one, and the $\T^2$-orbit of maximal volume in $\Ss^3(\tau)$ is an embedded minimal torus, which coincides with the Clifford torus for $\tau=1$.
 These minimal tori bifurcate infinitely many times as $\tau\nearrow+\infty$, as shown in \cite{LLP}, though in a local ``cluster-point'' sense that is weaker than the one used here.
+Embedded minimal tori in $\Ss^3(\tau)$ not congruent to the Clifford torus have also been found in~\cite{torralbo}.
 On the other hand, some families of minimal surfaces never bifurcate; e.g., as $\Ss^3(\tau)$ are homogeneous, they each admit a \emph{unique} (up to congruence) immersed minimal $2$-sphere~\cite{mmpr2}.